LogoLogo

 +++

-You will need to first install Rust which means that you will need to have curl installed as well.
+You will need to first install which means that you will need to have curl installed as well.
 Do not install curl with snap, use apt instead:

 +++ MacOS